dptools/process_offsite_audio/README.md

 The account password is input using a temporary environment variable.
 It was previously prompted for using read -s upon each run of the code, but for the purposes of automatic scheduled jobs, the password may now be stored in a hidden file with restricted permissions on a PROTECTED portion of our machine instead.
 Anyone who could access this file necessarily must also have access to the raw files themselves, so use of the TranscribeMe password would provide no additional benefit.

 Note that once the transcript side of the pipeline has detected a returned transcript on this SFTP server, the corresponding uploaded audio is deleted by our code on TranscribeMe's end using the same SFTP package.
+TranscribeMe also automatically deletes files on their server (including the transcripts this code moves to "archive" subfolders) after a certain amount of time has passed.

 </details>